nadar/quill-delta-parser/README.md

 [![Total Downloads](https://poser.pugx.org/nadar/quill-delta-parser/downloads)](https://packagist.org/packages/nadar/quill-delta-parser)
 [![License](https://poser.pugx.org/nadar/quill-delta-parser/license)](https://packagist.org/packages/nadar/quill-delta-parser)

+What is Quill?
+Quill is a free, open source WYSIWYG editor built for the modern web.
+With its modular architecture and expressive API, it is completely customizable to fit any need.

 ## Installation

-The package is only distributed trough the composer packagist
+The package is only available trough composer:

 ```sh
 composer require nadar/quill-delta-parser
 ```

-## Usage:
+## Usage

 ```php
 use nadar\quill\Lexer;